ORDER BY clause

 Performance Considerations

 DuckDB implements sorting using a vectorized quicksort algorithm, making it highly efficient for large datasets.
-However, sorting large result sets can still be memory-intensive, so it's good practice to combine ORDER BY
+However, sorting large result sets can still be memory-intensive, so it's good practice to combine ORDER BY with LIMIT when you only need a subset of sorted results:

 Copy code